 At this time of the year, in the mid elevations we will be surrounded by gorgeous wild flowers (including many orchids) and at somewhat higher altitudes, by beautiful wild rhododendrons.

-On most of our nine planned hikes, by lunch time we'll reach a "malga", i.e. a mountain farmhouse, or a "Rifugio", that is a mountain hut for hikers.
-In both cases, these magnificently situated chalets usually provide café service, with delicious, home-made traditional pastries and cakes, and also a selection of local cheese, meat (the highlight is "speck", the Tyrolean smocked ham), soups (such as the famed "canederli") - and tasty hot pasta dishes (including the reinvigorating "spaetzli").
+On most of our nine planned hikes, by lunchtime we'll reach a "malga", i.e. a mountain farmhouse, or a "Rifugio", that is a mountain hut for hikers.
+These magnificently situated chalets provide hot café service, with delicious, home-made traditional pastries and cakes, and also a selection of local cheeses, meat (the highlight is "speck", the Tyrolean smocked ham), soups (such as the famed "canederli") - and tasty hot pasta dishes (including the reinvigorating "spaetzli").
 The hearty recipes of the "Rifugios" and their warm hospitality are an attractive bonus of hiking in the Dolomites!

-Fully inclusive tour: hotels, transport, full guidance, cable cars, all meals and drinks included.
+Fully inclusive Dolomites guided walking tour: hotels, all meals and drinks included.

 Please contact us for possible future tours here.